arysef/tube-clues/README.md

 # Open Issues
 - Develop some sort of opinionation/bias measure and way to display it
 - Add diarization -> sometimes the videos play clips within them and that makes the transcript nonsensical without diarization
-- Option to use YouTube transcript if it exists for video (as opposed to using Whisper)
-- Currently whisper and youtube transcript caches are mixed.
-Might turn off cache for youtube transcript or put it somewhere separate
-- UX for inputting youtube video link and getting information back
-    - UX for processing multiple videos (such as multiple videos from one channel)
-    - UX to visualize results from query / video analysis
 - Connect to search tool (similar to stochasticity) for fact checking
     - Create UX to present identified potentially misleading or false facts and then give option to investigate further
 - Develop a fact checking pipeline